“The best I ever had? That’s tough.”

 I hadn’t been to Santa Barbara before.
 Less than two hours north of Los Angeles, it was an easy drive, but one I’d never made.
 If I had to give up ten days of my life, why not spend it on the American Riviera and learn a thing or two?

-The first thing I needed to learn, though, was where to eat and how to get there.
+The first thing I needed to learn was where to eat and how to get there.

 The Miramar had its own restaurant.
 I figured I’d be spending plenty of time there, so I decided to go see some of the town.
 A bright-eyed college-aged receptionist recommended La Super-Rica for some “authentic” Mexican cuisine.
 Sounded good to me.

-I drove over the freeway and onto a frontage road that passed a golf course; that, too, might also have been cursed by the freeway.
-Milpas Street had car-repair shops, a Winchell’s Donuts, appliance stores, and a faded turquoise wooden shack— the home of La Super-Rica Taqueria.
+I drove over the freeway and onto a frontage road that passed a golf course; that, too, was cursed by the freeway.
+Milpas Street had car-repair shops, a Winchell’s Donuts, appliance stores, and a faded turquoise wooden shack—the home of La Super-Rica Taqueria.
 The menu was written on a chalkboard on the wall and didn’t look like it changed often.
-I ordered Tacos de Bistec and a Corona.
-I sat in a covered porch area with tables.
+I ordered Tacos de Bistec and a Corona and sat in a covered porch area with tables.

 “Excuse me, may I join you?”